Ricardo Bordallo: Bordallo-Sanchez Gubernatorial Ticket (1978)

 In 1978, Bordallo ran for re-election with a former University of Guam president Dr. Pedro C. Sanchez as his running mate for lieutenant governor.
 Lieutenant Governor Sablan declared his candidacy for the gubernatorial election and was a candidate in the September 1978 Democratic primary, along with his running mate for Lt.
 Governor was Attorney Jose Iglesias Leon Guerrero.
 Bordallo won the Democratic primary and defeated the Sablan-Leon Guerrero campaign with more votes.
 However, Bordallo lost to the Republican Calvo-Ada team in the gubernatorial general election.

 Governorship (1983–1987)

-Bordallo-Reyes Gubernatorial Ticket (1982)
+Bordallo-Reyes gubernatorial ticket (1982)

-Bordallo ran for a third time political arena in 1982 with a political unknown, Air Force Colonel Eddie Reyes, as his running mate.
+Bordallo ran for a third time in 1982 with a political unknown, Air Force Colonel Eddie Reyes, as his running mate.
 He beat out Democrats Carl Gutierrez and John P. Aguon for the Democratic nomination and won office yet again.
 Promising to guide Guam out of the recession and push for commonwealth status, the Bordallo/Reyes ticket defeated incumbent Governor Calvo in the 1982 elections.